 Why Bonding with Your Dog Is Important

 Owners who form a strong bond with their dogs are more inclined to train them, and trained dogs are more apt to be included in family activities such as hiking, camping, jogging, swimming, and so forth.
-After all, isn’t that why people have dogs-to share their life?
-Research by the National Council on Pet Population Study and Policy indicates that owners who are emotionally invested in their dog’s happiness are less likely to surrender him to a humane society or give him away.
+After all, isn’t that why people have dogs?

 Building a One-on-One Relationship with Your Dog

-It’s an ideology that many trainers pooh-pooh, feeling it’s unnecessary to be ground zero for your dog’s fun.
-Yet millions of dogs end up in shelters every day for being destructive, disobedient, or running off and not coming when called.
-If your dog wants to be with you, looks to you for direction in his everyday interactions, thinks you rule the universe, and comes when he’s called, what’s wrong with that?
+It’s an ideology that many trainers discount, feeling it’s unnecessary to be ground zero for your dog’s fun.
+Yet, millions of dogs end up in shelters every day for being destructive, disobedient, or running off and not coming when called.
+If your dog wants to be with you, looks to you for direction in their everyday interactions, thinks you rule the universe, and comes when called, what’s wrong with that?
 If the alternative to being discarded at a shelter is to make yourself the center of your dog’s world, maybe it isn’t such a ridiculous idea.

 Reinforce Your Relationship with Your Dog

 Simple everyday tasks and interactions with your dog such as feeding, walking, grooming, playing, snuggling, and loving words and touches are great ways to facilitate and strengthen the bonding process.
-These interactions teach him that your relationship goes beyond a 15-minute a day training session-it’s a 24/7 commitment.
+These interactions teach them that your relationship goes beyond a 15-minute a day training session; it’s a 24/7 commitment.

-Spend a few minutes every day engaging and connecting with him, getting to know his behaviors and personality quirks, what he likes and dislikes.
-Is he keen on tummy rubs and snuggling?
-Does he love asparagus?
-Where’s his favorite spot to stretch out and daydream?
-What’s his favorite toy?
-Is he a loner?
+Spend a few minutes every day engaging and connecting with them, getting to know their behaviors and personality quirks, and what they like and dislike.
+Are they keen on tummy rubs and snuggling?
+Do they love asparagus?
+Where’s their favorite spot to stretch out and daydream?
+What’s their favorite toy?
+Are they a loner?
 Social butterfly?
-Lover boy?

-Depending on your dog’s personality, temperament, and threshold for social interaction, he may enjoy activities such as walking in the park, hiking in the mountains, swimming in a lake, or riding in the car.
-But don’t just take him walking, hiking, or swimming; explore your surroundings together.
-Actively engage with him by exploring a new trail or praising him for finding a cool stick.
+Depending on your dog’s personality, temperament, and threshold for social interaction, they may enjoy activities such as walking in the park, hiking in the mountains, swimming in a lake, or riding in the car.
+But don’t just take them walking, hiking, or swimming; explore your surroundings together.
+Actively engage with them by exploring a new trail or praising them for finding a cool stick.
 Learn together how to bark, run, slide, and swim.
-Take him someplace new as often as possible, and let him know it’s okay to play.
+Take them someplace new as often as possible, and let them know it’s okay to play.

 If your dog loves learning (as many do), training can be a wonderful way to bond.
-Teach him entertaining tricks such as waving, walking backwards, rolling over, speaking, and high-fiving.
-Grab a camera and teach him to “model” by posing on tree stumps, picnic tables, playground equipment, benches…whatever else you can find.
-Not only is training fun and interactive, but it also teaches him problem solving and body awareness and improves his fitness.
+Teach them entertaining tricks such as waving, walking backwards, rolling over, speaking, and high-fiving.
+Grab a camera and teach them to “model” by posing on tree stumps, picnic tables, playground equipment, benches... whatever else you can find.
+Not only is training fun and interactive, but it also teaches them problem solving and body awareness and improves their fitness.

 Having fun simultaneously builds a strong bond and teaches trust.
-Let him know you have his back-no matter what-and you will never intentionally put him in harm’s way.
-Help him to be successful by always setting him up to succeed.
+Let them know you have their back no matter what, and you will never intentionally put them in harm’s way.
+Help them to be successful by always setting them up to succeed.
 This helps a fearful dog gain confidence, and helps a bored or energetic dog burn excess physical and mental energy and feel a little more fulfilled.

-Let him know how much you love him and how delighted you are that he’s yours.
-Show him it is you who is privileged to be sharing this journey together.
-Give your dog an environment of mutual love and respect and he’ll be less likely to wander off and find something more exciting like chasing squirrels, uprooting shrubs, or destroying every conceivable object within his reach.
+Let them know how much you love them and how delighted you are that they’re yours.
+Show them it is you who is privileged to be sharing this journey together.
+Give your dog an environment of mutual love and respect and they’ll be less likely to wander off and find something more exciting like chasing squirrels, uprooting shrubs, or destroying every conceivable object within their reach.
 Be your dog’s best friend and biggest supporter, and a strong bond is inevitable.